Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

-I was all ready to go with bike parked up in the bay, and we saw another rider taking her mod 1 before mine.
-Not sure whether this was a good thing or not because waiting for mine was nerve wracking enough, let alone watching someone else go through theirs, but she did really well and passed!
+I was all ready to go with my bike parked up in the bay, and we saw another rider taking her mod 1 before mine.
+Not sure whether this was a good thing or not because waiting for mine was nerve-wracking enough, let alone watching someone else go through theirs, but she did really well and passed!

 Then it was my turn.

 I was feeling good for the test, and even if I did lean on the rear brake for my figure of 8 a tad too much (Jim said he was getting a sore foot watching that manoeuvre…), and hammer it through the speed trap for the emergency stop, it all came together perfectly and I passed with no minors.
 Although it wasn’t textbook – I just did everything safely and under control and got a clean pass.